NCAR/climate-primer-water/doc/ch3_baselines.rst

 3.2.3 **Weather climatologies**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A weather climatology is sometimes used to augment weather variable
+A weather climatology is sometimes used to augment weather-variable
 estimates.
 These climatologies are especially useful in regions with
 limited capacity for measurements or rapidly changing terrain features,
-the latter causing weather variable dependence on this topographic
+the latter causing weather-variable dependence on this topographic
-variability (e.g. sharp changes in elevation and/or nearby large
+variability (e.g.,sharp changes in elevation and/or nearby large
 bodies of water) as well as potentially limiting the ability for direct
-observation (such as in cases of radar beam blockage as discussed in the
+observation (such as in cases of radar-beam blockage as discussed in the
 previous section).
 Some of the more commonly used climatologies (which
 can include a variety of weather variables, and may have daily weather
 estimates for some products) are the Parameter-elevation